 Common causes of errors include

-- a mismatch between the type of data you specified when setting up your columns and the actual data in your file.
-For example, some columns have been set up in a table as data type double and int, which are numbers, but the data in the file has a comma in it, meaning Senate has regarded it as text.
+a mismatch between the type of data you specified when setting up your columns and the actual data in your file.
+For example, some columns have been set up in a table as data type double and int, which are numbers, but the data in the file has a comma in it, meaning the Data Republic platform has regarded it as text.

 Fixing upload errors